dcos/dcos-docs/1.9/administration/metrics/index.md

   * Host: metrics about the specific node which is part of the DC/OS cluster.
   * Container: metrics about cgroup allocations from tasks running in Mesos or Docker containerizers.
-  * Application: metrics about a specific application running inside a Mesos or Docker containerizer.
+  * Application: metrics about a specific application running inside a Mesos containerizer.

 The metrics component provides an HTTP API which exposes these three areas.